Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 The throttle arrangement for each engine in the F-4E Phantom II is located on the front and rear cockpit left console.
 Mechanical linkage transmits throttle movement to the engine fuel control.
 A friction adjusting lever allows customization of throttle friction.
 Afterburner initiation occurs by shifting the throttles outboard and moving forward from the MIL position.
+The Afterburner gate can be adjusted in the special options of the module.

 Throttle movement is smooth and continuous, with afterburner modulation possible throughout the range.
 Moving throttles from IDLE to OFF closes the fuel shutoff valve, stopping fuel flow.
 To